 It describes Cardiff and Vale University Health Board's (CVUHB) approach to Business Continuity Management, and provides practical advice and guidance to staff tasked with implementation.

-for capturing information gathered when analysing services, and the corporate temptate for Business Continuity Plans.
+template for Business Continuity Management Planning Assessment Tool to capturing information gathered when analysing services, and the corporate template for Business Continuity Plans.